 2. A frothy discharge on the eyelid edges

-3. Clogging up of the meibomian gland ducts on the eyelid edges resulting in the formation of a plug (see photograph above)
+3. Clogging up of the meibomian gland ducts on the eyelid edges resulting in the formation of a plug (see photograph below)

 4. The formation of eyelid cysts (chalazia or meibomian cysts) as the blocked meibomian gland swells and bursts its capsule resulting in a red swollen eyelid (see photograph below)